Head-to-head · SDKs & Libraries

 | Description | The standard framework for building Solana programs | Zero-dependency Rust library for building ultra-efficient Solana programs |

 Both Anchor and Pinocchio operate in the sdks & libraries space, so this is a direct head-to-head.
-Neither has a clear community advantage, so your decision should be feature-driven.
+Anchor has the community's vote, but your mileage may vary depending on your specific needs.
 We recommend trying both — Anchor is free to start and Pinocchio is free to start.
 Read user reviews on each tool's page for real-world feedback from the Solana community.